surepy/tf2_bot_detector/README.md

 - [Flavio11113](https://github.com/Flavio11113)
 - [ClaudiaLutz](https://github.com/ClaudiaLutz)

-> If you'd like you displayed name changed please contact `The Immortal Nicholas Flamel#0001` on discord or submit a PR from the associated GitHub account
+~~> If you'd like you displayed name changed please contact `The Immortal Nicholas Flamel#0001` on discord or submit a PR from the associated GitHub account~~
+> Please go to the [original repository](original-repo) for this.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->